-I’m a journalist who believes that tech can be understandable, engaging and, yes, fun.
+I’m an editor and journalist who believes that tech can be understandable, engaging and, yes, fun.
 I love spinning mailing list and Slack threads into content and working with people who don’t think of themselves as writers.
 The best part of my previous jobs?
-Building an editorial structure (calendar, style guide, series) and watching site traffic hockey stick as a result.
+Devising a content strategy, building an editorial structure (calendar, style guide, series) and watching traffic hockey stick as a result.

-Currently, I’m the communications manager at Strategies for Open Science (Stratos.)
-Previously, I served as editor for Superuser, the community publication of the OpenStack Foundation and managing editor at the International Journalists’ Network (IJNet), a nonprofit that keeps reporters informed on tech and training opportunities in seven languages.
+Before that, I served as Editor for Superuser, the community publication of the OpenStack Foundation and managing editor at the International Journalists’ Network (IJNet), a nonprofit that keeps reporters informed on tech and training opportunities in seven languages.

 As part of the merry crew at Cult of Mac, I reported on all things Apple from Cupertino as well as through trips to China and Brazil.
 I also led a remote development team to launch a weekly iPad edition with original content and acted as editor.